-Formal communication tends to be written and precise.
+and normally in writing.
 Formal is for anything truly important, like grades.
-Formal is authoritative.

-Informal communication tends to be more casual and impromptu.
-Informal is meant to be helpful and efficient.
+Informal communication is casual and impromptu.
+It is meant to be helpful and efficient.
 Reminders are informal.
 Emails are informal.
 Explanations are usually informal.

 6.3.1 From Me to You, Formal